usnistgov/800-63-3/sp800-63-3/cover.md

 * IAL refers to the robustness of the identity proofing process and the binding between an authenticator and the records pertaining to a specific individual.
 * AAL refers to the robustness of the authentication process itself.
-* FAL refers to the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a separate relying party.
+* FAL refers to the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.

 The separation of these metrics supports applications requiring strong authentication that may be pseudonymous, and the separation of authenticator issuance from the establishment of credentials binding those authenticators to individuals.